Transmission Company of Nigeria

 The Transmission Company of Nigeria (TCN) is a federal government owned electric utility company in Nigeria established in 2005.
 It is headquartered in the Federal Capital Territory in Abuja.
 It is a member of the West African Power Pool, an agency committed to improving energy flow across ECOWAS member states through joint financing between member countries for better sustainability of power projects within the region.
-It is in furtherance of this collective objective that the TCN provides bulk power supplies to countries like Republic of Niger, Republic of Benin and Togo.
+It is in furtherance of this collective objective that the TCN provides bulk power supplies to Republic of Niger, Republic of Benin and Togo.

 History

 TCN was among the eighteen companies unbundled from PHCN during the tenure president of Olusegun Obasanjo in 2005 backed by the Electric Power Sector Reform Act (EPSR Act) including six generation companies (GenCos) and eleven distribution companies (DisCos).
 It was incorporated in 2005 and given a license by the Nigerian Electricity Regulatory Commission in 2006.
 The company was formed by the government in an effort to ensure better coordination of electricity transmission in the country; as electricity is generated, transmitted and then distributed to the consumer.

 The transmission company is one of the key entities in delivering electricity to the end user, the electricity consumer in Nigeria and its neighbors.
 And Nigeria over the years has sought to unbundle the complications in the chain of electricity delivery thereby leading to various levels of the chain allotted to private companies namely; generation, transmission and distribution.

 Transmission company of Nigeria became duly incorporated in 2005 and was granted operating license by the main electricity regulating body, (NERC).
 TCN’s licensed activities include electricity transmission, system operation and electricity trading.
 It is responsible for evacuating electric power generated by the electricity generating companies (GenCos) and wheeling it to distribution companies (DisCos).
 It provides the vital transmission infrastructure between the GenCos and the DisCos’ Feeder Sub-stations.

 The approved license was granted for two tiers which were transmission service provision and independent system operation.